aravind289/Surf_website/README.md

 3. Enter your search query in the search bar at the bottom of the page
 4. View search results in the left panel
 5. Click on a result to view its full content in the right panel

+## Deployment on Vercel

+1. Install the [Vercel CLI](https://vercel.com/docs/cli) and log in
+2. From the project root, run `vercel` and follow the prompts
+3. Set the `NEXT_PUBLIC_BACKEND_URL` environment variable to your deployed FastAPI endpoint
+4. Vercel will build the Next.js frontend and the `api/index.py` serverless function
+5. After deployment, open the generated Vercel URL in your browser